-Endowed with an initial £5m, the Weir Charitable Trust aims to support Scottish-based community groups and small charities to provide services across Scotland to help the Scottish community.
+The Weir Charitable Trust aims to support Scottish-based community groups and small charities to provide services across Scotland to help the Scottish community.
 These groups and charities are likely to have found it difficult to access funds elsewhere.

-It will consider funding specific activities and services in sport, recreational facilities, animal welfare, health and cultural projects (see "What we fund") to improve the quality of life for people, either through a particular field of expertise or via a local community.
+The Trust will consider funding specific activities and services in sport, recreational facilities, animal welfare, health and cultural projects (see "What we fund") to improve the quality of life for people, either through a particular field of expertise or via a local community.
 The average award granted to date is £3,500 but, in exceptional circumstances, the Trust will consider applications for funds up to £25,000.

 If you want to know more, there's a lot of helpful information in our FAQs that can help you decide if you should apply to the Trust.